 Throughout this document, CGI Inc. is referred to as "CGI", "we", "our" or "Company".
 This MD&A provides information management believes is relevant to an assessment and understanding of the consolidated results of operations and financial condition of the Company.
-This document should be read in conjunction with the audited consolidated financial statements and the notes thereto for the years ended September 30, 2019 and 2018.
+This document should be read in conjunction with the interim condensed consolidated financial statements and the notes thereto for the three months ended December 31, 2019 and 2018.
 CGI's accounting policies are in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
 All dollar amounts are in Canadian dollars unless otherwise noted.